Aung-Zay-CS/Defensive-Security/06-Wireshark.md

 | http.request.uri contains "admin" | Points the requested resource from the server. |
 | http.request.full_uri contains "admin | Full *URI: Complete URI information. |
 | http.connection == "Keep-Alive" | Connection status. |

+# Conclusion

+In this module, Traffic Monitoring and investigating with wireshark pratical are leared.
+Do more Practice and Expert it!. <br>
+**6/19/2024** <br>
+Contributed By - Jord@n